randax/kafka-streams-workshop/README.md

 }
 ```

-Refresh Kafdrop, anc validate that two new topics (_no.booster.inventory.book_ and _no.booster.inventory.author_)
+Refresh Kafdrop, and validate that two new topics (_no.booster.inventory.book_ and _no.booster.inventory.author_)
 have been created, and that the data from the database tables are imported.

 Congratulations, you now have everything set up to sync data from the database to Kafka!
 And just to see that it works,